Lilas Ikuta: 2021–2023: Sketch

-2023–present: Standalone singles
+2023–present: Laugh

 Ikuta features on Chiaki Satō's single "Senkō Hanabi" from her third studio album Butterfly Effect (2023), released on June 14, 2023.
 She released the singles "P.S." for the film 1 Byō Saki no Kare on July 7, and "With" on October 6, inspired by the 2023 film Analog.
-In 2024, Ikuta voiced the main character Kadode Koyama in the two-part anime film Dead Dead Demon's Dededede Destruction, and performed two songs for the film—"Zezezezettai Seiiki" (Ano featuring Ikuta), and "Seishun Ōka" (Ikuta featuring Ano).
+In 2024, Ikuta voiced the main character Kadode Koyama in the two-part anime film Dead Dead Demon's Dededede Destruction, and performed songs for the film—"Zezezezettai Seiiki" (Ano featuring Ikuta), and "Seishun Ōka" (Ikuta featuring Ano).
 The latter was released on March 20.
 She participated in Ikimonogakari's compilation album Ikimonogakari Meets, covering the song "Nostalgia", and Ikusaburo Yamazaki's album The Handsome on "Like, Kasaneteiku".

 Ikuta released "Humming" on June 1, 2024, which was used as a theme for the morning show Mezamashi Saturday, starting on April 6.
 Her song "Sign" is used as a theme for horror web series Tōmei na Watashi-tachi, which was available on September 16.
-Ikuta performed "Stay with Me" for an anime adaptation of fictional character Rilakkuma by Production I.G, and "Shinsekai yori" with Ano for the anime series version of Dead Dead Demon's Dededede Destruction.
+Ikuta performed "Shinsekai yori" with Ano for the anime series version of Dead Dead Demon's Dededede Destruction.
 In 2025, Ikuta performed "Hyakka Ryōran", an opening theme for the second season of The Apothecary Diaries, "Nameless Faces" for video game Honkai: Star Rail in both English and Japanese, "Koikaze", a theme for Kyō, Suki ni Narimashita: New Zealand-hen, "Here, Tomorrow" with Kevin Penkin for MOBA game League of Legends, "Actor", an ending theme for the third season of Spy × Family, and "Voyage", a theme for high school dance competition Love Dance 2026.

-Ikuta set to perform as a soloist for the first time at the 76th NHK Kōhaku Uta Gassen.
+Ikuta released her second studio album, titled Laugh, digitally on December 10, 2025, and physically on January 14, 2026.
+To promote the album, she will embark on a concert tour in May.
+She sang a song for South Korean television series Surely Tomorrow, titled "Caffe Latte", and collaborated with South Korean rapper Zico for "Duet".
+The singer performed as a soloist for the first time at the 76th NHK Kōhaku Uta Gassen with "Koikaze".
+In 2026, Ikuta released the fourth song accompanying Kyō, Suki ni Narimashita, titled "Puzzle", for Daegu Edition. and performed "Stay with Me" for an anime adaptation of fictional character Rilakkuma by Production I.G, which she also provides the narration.
+Ikuta collaborated with composer Joe Hisaishi on creating and performing the theme song for video game Professor Layton and the New World of Steam.

+Artistry

+Ikuta has cited Taylor Swift as her major music influence, as well as Arashi, Ikimonogakari, Radwimps, and Yui.
+She was influenced by Western music such as songs from Disney, folk, and country music, as well as Japanese R&B and hip-hop.
+Ikuta's lyrics are mostly about daily life, dream, and love, reflecting her "fragile heart".